 Treat your little prince or princess like the royalty they are and take inspiration from the first birthdays of Princes George, Louis and Archie and Princess Charlotte.

 Who should you invite?

-Kate and Wills like to be low-key – George’s intimate christening was followed by a private tea at Charles and Camilla’s, and his first birthday party is likely to be a family affair with friends.
-It’s often a wise move.
+Kate and Wills like to be low-key – George’s intimate christening was followed by a private tea at Charles and Camilla’s, and a small family affair with friends is often a wise move.
 Image: Getty